seve-rin-g/epub-word-analysis-and-viz/README.md

 I'm following this tutorial: https://www.youtube.com/watch?v=Pox10kU7d2c

-So far, most issues are syntax issues within the `init.sql` and addressed via finding errors in `docker compose logs postgres`.
+022326: So far, most issues are syntax issues within the `init.sql` and addressed via finding errors in `docker compose logs postgres`.
+022626: Flask app working, postgres/pgadmin/web are all working in dev.
+Time to work on epub importing and visualization (the fun stuff).